Alfresco/acs-deployment/docs/helm-deployment-aws_cloud.md

 export KOPS_NAME="myacs.example.com"
 ```

-* Provide an S3 bucket name to store cluster configuration used by `kops`.
-This bucket needs to be created beforehand:
+* Provide an S3 bucket name to store the cluster configuration used by `kops`.
+This bucket needs to be created first:
 ```bash
 # If s3 bucket is not already created
 $ aws s3 mb s3://my-bucket-kops-store